Fix: Low FPS and Stutters While Gaming on Windows 11

 If disabling Game DVR didn’t make a difference in your case, the next thing you should do is to ensure that every utility driver is updated to the latest version available.
 Windows Update is normally in charge of updating these drivers automatically, but until a public Windows 11 build is released, you’re better off handling the updates yourself.

-According to a lot of users that we’re previously experiencing frame stuttering, updating the Audio, Network adapter and USB Connections drivers using Device Manager should help stabilize your system.
+According to many users who were previously experiencing frame stuttering, updating the Audio, Network adapter, and USB Connections drivers using Device Manager should help stabilize your system.

 1. Press Windows key + R to open up a Run dialog box.
 Next, type ‘devmgmt.msc’ inside the text box and press Enter to open up Device Manager.
 When you see the User Account Control (UAC) prompt, click Yes to grant administrative privileges to the Device Manager utility.